 An incandescent light bulb works by passing electricity through a small wire, or filament.
 The electrical resistance of the filament causes it to get so hot that it glows, producing light.

-An LED, on the other hand, works by passing current through a semiconducting material, which emits photons (light) through the principle of electroluminescence.
-Since this design does not rely on heat to produce its light, it runs cooler and is much more energy efficient than an incandescent light bulb.
+As an added bonus, the fact that this design does not rely on heat to produce its light means it runs cooler and is much more energy-efficient than an incandescent light bulb.

 All in all, LED bulbs are some of the most efficient lighting solutions available today and these designs are only growing more versatile and affordable.

 Browse All LED Bulbs

 Call 800-782-1967 to speak with one of our friendly, professional Lighting & Home Decor Consultants or visit a Lamps Plus location near you.
 Whether via phone or in person, we're happy to assist you in choosing the right light bulb.